Techseeker-404/Simple_image_augmentation_pipeline_for_yolo-v5/README.md

 #### Yolo expects data in certain format that images need to be stored in `images` directory and labels needs to stored in `labels` directory .

 #### <ins> Augmentation </ins>

-##### As the images numbers are tad bit less for training any state of the art model.
-We augmented the images to some 250 odd numbers (which can be augmented to any further number of images).
+##### If the image dataset we annotated is tad less for training any state of the art model.
+We need to augment that images to some trainable amount of images (which can be augmented to any further number of images).

 #####     For this , created a library which sits on top of the "Albumentations " library.
 Here apart from augmenting images the bounding box data will also be preserved .